jpsmullen/scripts/config_cleaner/README.md

 # 🗑️ config cleaner

 This script cleans up unused config files for uninstalled apps on Linux.
-It scans ~/.config/, ~/.cache/ and ~/.local/share/, and asks for permission before removing anything.
+It scans the home directory, ~/.config/, ~/.cache/ and ~/.local/share/, and asks for permission before removing anything.

 ## 🧑‍💻 usage